• Skip to primary navigation

 Decorating Gingerbread Men

-Last Christmas, my girls had so much fun decorating gingerbread men and women - and added other shapes: such as snowmen, Christmas trees and snowflakes.
+Each Christmas, my girls have so much fun decorating gingerbread men and women and each year they get funnier and cheekier.
+Add other shapes such as snowmen, Christmas trees and snowflakes and let your creativity reign (deer oh dear - another pun).

-Here are just some of them they made using special white icing cookie decorating pens (stylos glaçage - available in most good specialist baking shops, like DecoRelief, Mora, Zodio, Wilton, etc.).
-Normal food ink pens (black) are good but we discovered that there wasn't much left.
-We find that for best results, use icing pens.
+The easiest way to decorate gingerbread men is with white icing cookie decorating pens.
+Known as 'stylos glaçage' in France, they're available in most good specialist baking shops (DecoRelief, Mora, Wilton, etc.).
+Normal food ink pens (black) are good but we discovered that they use up quickly.
+For best results and value, use icing pens.

-To use icing pens at their best, first heat them in a tumbler of very hot water and thereafter it's easy.
+To use icing pens at their best, follow the packet instructions: first heat them in a tumbler of very hot water and thereafter it's easy.

 decorating gingerbread men and women with icing pens